 - On the other hand, John's memetic statement that "I am not a homosexual", does not fit the trope, since it was in response to Karkat revealing his hatecrush (so not said gratuitously) and the only time John stated preference for either gender.

-- In Sunstone Anna has shades of this in earlier chapters in her insistance that she is heterosexual, but this is a playing-with case as her portrayal of her sexuality is rarely consistent.
-Moreover due to the strong BDSM themes of the comic this also applies to the few recuring characters not in the scene; who tend to be introduced by stating they are not into BDSM.
-Again this applies to Anna in a Transparent Closet way as her growing interest in the scene goes hand in hand with her insistance she has no interest what so ever.
+- In Sunstone Anna has shades of this in earlier chapters in her insistence that she is heterosexual, but this is a playing-with case as her portrayal of her sexuality is rarely consistent.
+Moreover due to the strong BDSM themes of the comic this also applies to the few recurring characters not in the scene; who tend to be introduced by stating they are not into BDSM.
+Again this applies to Anna in a Transparent Closet way as her growing interest in the scene goes hand in hand with her insistence she has no interest what so ever.

 - As well as Radd and his player.